 “Who Wants to Live?”, using the power point presentation CD, enables the show host to conduct a parity on the popular TV game show: “Who Wants to be a Millionaire”.
 Students act as contestants answering 54 questions related to traffic safety.
 Any member of the audience may be called on to answer a question, be apart of asking the audience, keeping all students engaged.
 The game show format can be an alternative to or in addition to the “The Bike Channel” DVD/Video.

 YES-BIKE Curriculum Guide – Components of the Professional Development Training addresses specific content standards required by the Overarching Physical Education Standards for 9th through 12th grades.
 The YES-BIKE Curriculum Vol. I is outline in detail in over 50 pages, recommended.
 YES, Inc. secondary physical education YES-BIKE Curriculum Vol. I & II for schools to implement a 4 to 10 week P.E.
 Unit to learning and maintaining physical fitness strategies by improving health and performance includes basic knowledge of psychological and sociological concepts, bicycle motor skills, principles and strategies applied to competition will all be covered.
 The three sections of YES-BIKE: Presentation, Skills Course and Track Drills and Races.
 At the end of Vol. I & II, the 10 week Unit, the students will have experienced the Olympic Omniun Races.
-YES-BIKE Curriculum Vol. I is FREE for any high school Physical Education Department.
+YES-BLAST or YES-BIKE Curriculum Vol. I is FREE for any secondary school Physical Education Department.